seqscope/NovaScope/docs/index.md

     * Requirements: Instructions on how to install necessary software tools and obtain reference datasets.
     * Environment Setup: A quick guide to configure your environment.
     * Slurm: (Optional) Instructions for creating a configuration file for the SLURM scheduler.
+* Getting Started:
     * Preparing Input: How to ready your input data and configuration file.
     * Execute NovaScope: Three options to execute the pipeline.
     * Output: Details on the structure of the output directory and the usage of the produced data.

 ## An overview of the workflow structure
 ![rulegraph](rulegraph.png)